National Reso-Phonic Guitars

-National Reso-Phonic Guitars is a manufacturer of resonator guitars and other resonator instruments including resonator mandolins, tenor instruments, and resonator ukuleles.
+National Reso-Phonic Guitars is a manufacturer of high quality resonator guitars and other resonator instruments.

 History

 The company was formed in 1989 by Don Young and McGregor Gaines in a Southern California garage.
 They began producing resonator guitars under the name "National Reso-Phonic Guitars".

 Since 1990, the factory has been located in San Luis Obispo, California.
-It currently produces over 600 instruments annually, offering more than 50 different models including Scheerhorn guitars.
+It currently produces over 300 instruments annually, offering more than 50 different models including Scheerhorn guitars.
 The company also repairs and restores vintage National instruments.

-National Reso-Phonic Guitars is currently owned by President/CEO Jason Workman.
+National Reso-Phonic Guitars, Inc. is currently owned by President/Owner Jason Workman.

 Products

-National Reso-Phonic Guitars model range includes not only the tricone and biscuit mechanisms used on the original National instruments, but also the inverted cone design used on the Dobro.
-National also builds and finishes small parts for other North American guitar and ukulele makers.
+National Reso-Phonic Guitars model range include the Tricone, biscuit-bridge, and the inverted cone design used on the Dobro.